 In various judgement and particularly in Y Narasimha Rao and Ors.
 Vs. Y. Venkata Lakshmi and Anr, Supreme Court (1991) Hon.
 Supreme Court has set the conditions to validate a foreign divorce decree in India.
 These are –

-- When the divorce is granted based on grounds recognized by Indian law – Cruelty / Desertion / Adultery etc. are some of the valid grounds of divorce in India.
+- When the divorce is granted based on grounds recognized by Indian law – Cruelty / Desertion / Adultery etc. are some of the valid grounds for divorce in India.
 So any divorce granted on any of these grounds by a foreign court will be valid in India too.

 - When provisions of Indian law are not breached – If the marriage or related divorce procedure follows Indian laws, a foreign divorce decree will be valid in India.
 For example, Indian Muslim Laws does not recognize Mutha Marriage (marriage of a short duration) and hence a divorce decree for this kind of marriage is not valid in India.

 - Decree pronounced by a court with right jurisdiction–This means that the court is either at a place where the said marriage was solemnized or where the parties had lived last as husband and wife or where the respondent lived.
-One cannot travel to a foreign country to obtain divorce and expect that to be valid in India.
+One cannot travel to a foreign country to obtain a divorce and expect that to be valid in India.

 - Decree that followed Principles of Natural Justice – The decree should have been obtained after a fair process of trial with both parties equally represented.
 This makes ex parte decrees from foreign courts invalid in India.

-- The decree was not obtained by fraud / coercion – Any decree obtained through fraud / coercion is not valid in India.
+- The decree was not obtained by fraud/coercion – Any decree obtained through fraud/coercion is not valid in India.

 Special Thanks – Shonee Kapoor